yaml2sbml-dev/paper/paper.md

 The YAML-based input format is organized in blocks for different model components.
 The allowed blocks are:

 * `odes` define states, right hand sides and initial values (as numeric values or parameters).
 * `parameters` define parameters, allows to initialize them to values.
 Further optional keys specify, e.g., optimization bounds.
-These values are written in the PEtab parameter table.
+These values are written to the PEtab parameter table.
 * `time` specifies the time variable of the ODE.
 * `assignments` assign a variable dynamically to a value.
 These are encoded as parameter assignment rules in the SBML file.
-* `functions` define functions, that can be used in other parts of the model.
+* `functions` define functions that can be used in other model parts.
 * `observables` map ODE states to measurements.
-Observables are (optionally) encoded as parameter assignments in the SBML file or in PEtabs observable table.
+Observables are (optionally) encoded as parameter assignments in the SBML file or the PEtab observable table.
-* `conditions` define different experimental setups, e.g. specific choices of inputs.
+* `conditions` define different experimental setups, e.g. specific inputs.
 Conditions are only encoded in the PEtab condition table.
-These do not have an effect on the resulting SBML file.
+These do not affect the resulting SBML file.

 ## Python Tool for SBML/PEtab translation